Satisfactory Academic Progress

 Similarly, when a decision to exclude a student is made by the program, both the student and The Graduate School must be informed in writing within ten business days of the decision.
 The exclusion (dismissal) notification must include the effective date of the exclusion and a clear statement of the reason(s) for exclusion.

 Students wishing to appeal a program's exclusion decision may appeal the final program exclusion decision to The Graduate School.
-To appeal a program decision, students should submit a request in writing to the attention of Student Services within ten calendar days of the date of the program's final written determination of exclusion to the student and include any supporting materials at that time.
+To appeal a program decision, students must submit an appeal in writing to the attention of Student Services within ten calendar days of the date of the program's final written determination of exclusion to the student.
+The appeal must specify the basis for the appeal and include any supporting materials.
 If no appeal is filed within the ten-day appeal period, the program's decision becomes final and not subject to appeal.

-- new information discovered after the exclusion that was not available at the time of the exclusion and could impact the outcome
+- New information discovered after the program’s dismissal that could not have reasonably been available at the time of the dismissal and is of a nature that could materially change the outcome;

 Appeals of program exclusions are reviewed by the Dean of The Graduate School (and/or the Dean’s designate) who may request additional information from, or a meeting with, the student and/or program before making a final decision.
 If the Dean (or the Dean’s designate) does not find that any of the aforementioned grounds for appeal are present, the Dean will uphold the outcome of the program.
 If the Dean (or the Dean’s designate) finds that grounds for appeal are valid, they may amend the decision of the program.
 The Dean's decision will be made within 30 days of the submission of the appeal and will be communicated in writing to both the student and the program.
 When resolution cannot be achieved within 30 days, students and programs will be informed in writing of the delay and the final disposition will be achieved as quickly as possible.
 The Dean’s decision is final.